Chart Color Schemes

 Yuendumu - Anmatjere's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 A total of 79.5% of residents declare themselves completely clear of medical ailments, compared to 76.9% across the Rest of NT.
-The area has 9.3% of residents aged 65 and over (193 people).
-Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.
+The area has 9.3% of residents aged 65 and over (193 people), with health outcomes among seniors being particularly strong and broadly in line with the general population's health profile.

 Frequently Asked Questions - Health